marioortizmanero/speedbumpapp.com/content/en/blog/wrong-marketing/index.md

 I tried to find an answer by spreading the word.
 If I show the app and people like it enough, that's a good signal!
 I think.

-My first mistake was not defining a clear market.
+My major mistake was not defining a clear market.
 By default, I assumed that was the US because it seemed easier.
 It's a fast track:

 - 300M people speaking the same language and with a very similar culture.
 - There's basically an iPhone monopoly, which is easier to develop for than Android.